 Transitioning from a Commercial Role or a General Management Role to an Analytical Role- Staff members shall observe a Cooling Off Period pertaining to the following activities: voting in a rating committee; developing models, procedures and methodologies used to determine credit ratings; and approving models, procedures and methodologies used to determine credit ratings.
 Staff members may perform credit rating analysis provided they do not act as a Primary Analyst during the Cooling Off Period.
-During a Cooling Off Period, staff members may attend internal meetings pertaining to models, procedures and methodologies used to determine y to speed on analytical matters.
+During a Cooling Off Period, staff members may attend internal meetings pertaining to models, procedures and methodologies used to determine credit ratings in order to facilitate learning / getting up to speed on analytical matters.
 Effective Date: February 23, 2021

-Transitioning from an Analytical Role to either a Commercial Role or a General Management Role- Staff members shall observe a Cooling Off Period pertaining to the marketing or selling of credit ratings to any Person (as defined in the federal securities laws) for whom the staff member either voted in a rating committee or acted as a Primary Analyst during the preceding six months.
+Transitioning from an Analytical Role to either a Commercial Role or a General Management Role-Staff members shall observe a Cooling Off Period pertaining to the marketing or selling of credit ratings to any Person (as defined in the federal securities laws) for whom the staff member either voted in a rating committee or acted as a Primary Analyst during the preceding six months.